nextflow-io/nextflow/docs/wave.md

 `wave.build.cacheRepositor`
 : The container repository used to cache image layers built by the Wave service (note: the corresponding credentials must be provided in your Nextflow Tower account).

-`wave.conda.mambaImage`
+`wave.build.conda.mambaImage`
 : The Mamba container image is used to build Conda based container.
 This is expected to be [micromamba-docker](https://github.com/mamba-org/micromamba-docker) image.

-`wave.conda.commands`
+`wave.build.conda.commands`
-: One or more commands to be added to the Dockerfile used by build a Conda based image.
+: One or more commands to be added to the Dockerfile used to build a Conda based image.

-`wave.conda.basePackages`
+`wave.build.conda.basePackages`
-: One or more Conda packages that should always added in the resulting container e.g. `conda-forge::procps-ng`.
+: One or more Conda packages to be always added in the resulting container e.g. `conda-forge::procps-ng`.

+`wave.build.spack.checksum`
+: Enable checksum verification for source tarballs (recommended).
+Disable only when requesting a package version not yet encoded in the corresponding Spack recipe (default: `true`).

+`wave.build.spack.builderImage`
+: The Spack container image is used to build Spack based container.
+This is expected to be one of the [Spack-provided](https://spack.readthedocs.io/en/latest/containers.html) images.

+`wave.build.spack.runnerImage`
+: The OS container image is used for the production container.
+This is expected to match the OS of the `builderImage` above.

+`wave.build.spack.osPackages`
+: Additional OS packages to be installed in the production container.
+Note that package names may vary depending on the OS of the `runnerImage` above.

+`wave.build.spack.cFlags`
+: C compiler flags used during the build.
+Default: `-O3` for GCC compiler.
+Recommended: one of `-O3` (high optimisation) or `-O2` (moderate optimisation).

+`wave.build.spack.cxxFlags`
+: C++ compiler flags used during the build.
+Default: `-O3` for GCC compiler.
+Recommended: one of `-O3` (high optimisation) or `-O2` (moderate optimisation).

+`wave.build.spack.fFlags`
+: Fortran compiler flags used during the build.
+Default: `-O3` for GCC compiler.
+Recommended: one of `-O3` (high optimisation) or `-O2` (moderate optimisation).

+`wave.build.spack.commands`
+: One or more commands to be added to the Dockerfile used to build a Spack based image.

 `wave.strategy`
-: The strategy to be used when resolving ambiguous Wave container requirement (default: `'container,dockerfile,conda'`)
+: The strategy to be used when resolving ambiguous Wave container requirements (default: `'container,dockerfile,conda,spack'`).

 ### More examples